frankshearar/Home/2-Factor-Auth-on-NuGet.org.md

 * NuGet.org only supports sign-in through Microsoft Accounts (or possibly GitHub) secured that are secured via 2-FA.
 * NuGet package authors belonging to Organizations with AAD can authenticate on NuGet.org via their AAD instance.
 These AAD instances need to have 2 FA enabled on them.
 Eg. MSFT packages require mandatory sign-in through secured @microsoft.com accounts federated through Microsoft Organization on AAD similar to our admin accounts.

+**[Open]** How does authentication work for existing team alias logins?
+How do we migrate such accounts?

 ## Solution

 The PII stored on NuGet will be the following - Name and Email, All other information is retrieved by the authentication provider when required.
 The only PII we will store on our end is Name and Email.